ScottSWu/polyhedra/README.md

 Head to the main repository page https://github.com/TrevorEdwards/polyhedra and click on the "Pull requests" tab and create a new pull request.

-Click "compare accross forks" to show all forks of the project.
+Click "compare across forks" to show all forks of the project.
 In the "compare" tab, change it from "compare: master" to your fork.
 Then hit "Create pull request", fill out the information and submit.